Class modifiers

 Class modifiers control how a class or mixin can be used, both from within its own library, and from outside the library where it's defined.

 Modifier keywords come before a class or mixin declaration.
-For example, writing abstract class

-defines an abstract class.
 The full set of modifiers that can appear before a class declaration include:

 abstract